cmvandrevala/cmvandrevala.github.io/teaching/phy/202/lesson-plans/rc-circuits.md

 title: RC Circuits
 topics:
   - Simple RC circuits
+objectives:
+  - Calculate the charge on a capacitor as a function of time in a simple charging RC circuit
+  - Calculate the charge on a capacitor as a function of time in a simple discharging RC circuit
+  - Calculate the current as a function of time in a simple charging RC circuit
+  - Calculate the current as a function of time in a simple discharging RC circuit
 ---

-## 🎯 Objectives

-* Calculate the charge on a capacitor as a function of time in a simple charging RC circuit
-* Calculate the charge on a capacitor as a function of time in a simple discharging RC circuit
-* Calculate the current as a function of time in a simple charging RC circuit
-* Calculate the current as a function of time in a simple discharging RC circuit

 ## 📋 Sequence